Benjamin Moore Wrought Iron (2124-10): Why Designers Love This Soft Black Paint

 Ben Paint is Benjamin Moore's entry-level, value-priced line designed for budget-conscious consumers.
 It offers good quality at a lower price point, making it ideal for renters, large projects on a tight budget, or areas that don't see heavy use.
 While it may not have all the premium features of Regal or Aura, Ben Paint still provides solid coverage, is spatter resistant and a decent finish.

-Advance Paint is Benjamin Moore’s specialized formula designed for trim, doors, and cabinets.
-It’s a water-based alkyd paint that combines the best qualities of both water-based and oil-based paints.
+Advance Paint is Benjamin Moore's specialized formula designed for trim, doors, and cabinets.
+It's a water-based alkyd paint that combines the best qualities of both water-based and oil-based paints.
 Advance offers exceptional durability and a smooth, hard finish that resists yellowing over time.
-It’s perfect for trim work and cabinet makeovers, as it levels beautifully and resists chipping and scratching.
-We used Advance for our kitchen cabinet makeover and were impressed with its professional-looking results and how well it has lasted!
+It's perfect for trim work and cabinet makeovers, as it levels beautifully and resists chipping and scratching.
+We used Advance for our kitchen cabinet makeover with Stix Primer underneath and were impressed with its professional-looking results and how well it has lasted!

 For ceilings, Benjamin Moore's specialized Waterborne Ceiling Paint gives flat paint a new meaning with its excellent hiding properties.
 This ultra-flat finish is designed to minimize light reflection, helping to hide minor surface imperfections and common ceiling problems to create a smooth, uniform look overhead.